amcnamara/slurm/README.md

 This would grab a sequence of all employee records with the name "Alex McNamara", and return (at least) the one defined in the exercise above.
 Passing a single argument to student would query on that table's primary key, so `(employee 13)` would grab the row with `:id` of `13`, and return the single DBO.

-> NOTE: Primary key queries (single argument) return a singleton DBO, whereas variadic calls return collections of DBOs for matching results.
+> **NOTE**: Primary key queries (single argument) return a singleton DBO, whereas variadic calls return collections of DBOs for matching results.

 The last two are more generic operations, `assoc*` takes a DBO and a map of field:value pairs and modifies the row in the database.
 It returns a new DBO representing the changed state.
 And `delete` takes a DBO and removes the row from the database.
 Again, building on the examples from above we can change the `:name` field of the existing `new-employee` record and then delete that record entirely: